European common reed is a restricted noxious weed. Importation, sale, and transportation of plants is prohibited.

 - European common reed is a "cryptic invader" in Minnesota since the native subspecies is widespread throughout the state and the non-native subspecies is easily confused with it.

-- Perennial grass with large flower heads (inflorescences) reaching heights of up to 20 feet.
+- European common weed (Phragmites australis subsp. australis) is a perennial grass with large flower heads (inflorescences) reaching heights of up to 20 feet.